 The creation of the document, officially the Declaration of Independence of the Czechoslovak Nation by Its Provisional Government (Czech: Prohlášení nezávislosti československého národa zatímní vládou československou), was prompted by the imminent collapse of the Habsburg Austro-Hungarian Empire, of which the Czech and Slovak lands had been part for almost 400 years, following the First World War.

-A New Declaration of Independence was originally published in New Outlook in 1918 in Volume 120.
-It was written by Herbert Francis Sherwood.
-The photographs are our own addition from different sources.
+The article I share today, A New Declaration of Independence, was originally published in New Outlook in 1918.
+It appeared in Volume 120 and was written by Herbert Francis Sherwood.

 The wife of Dr. Thomas G Masaryk, President of the Czechoslovaks and of the Mid European Union, just formed, is a Brooklyn woman.
 In the early days of their married life she helped Dr. Masaryk to become acquainted with the famous American Declaration.
 Since then the Declaration of the thirteen colonies has been one of the guiding influences of his life and ambitions.

 Some ten thousand Bohemians and Slovaks recently thronged into Carnegie Hall, New York City, and blocked the streets around the great building in the hope of seeing and hearing him.
 A report came across the seas that a Czechoslovak army of less than one hundred thousand men had practically freed Siberia from the misrule of the Bolshevists in one of the most dramatic adventures recorded in history.
 What is the significance of these connected facts?

 The various facts mentioned are connected with one man and incentives and means furnished by America.
 The man is Masaryk.

 Who is Masaryk?
 Very few Americans can answer this question.